agfianf/agfianf.github.io/docs/about.md

     **Automation of Document Processing:**

     - Designed an automated bank document redaction system using Camelot, processing approximately 300-page files in 60 seconds (down from one week manually).
-    - Led the creation of a universal OCR API using PaddlePaddleOCR and FastAPI, accelerating proof-of-concept development by approximately 30%.
+    - Led the creation of a universal OCR API using PaddleOCR and FastAPI, accelerating proof-of-concept development by approximately 30%.

 ???+ quote "Binsho Solutions"
     <div class="job-company-location">